jarviscanada/jarvis_data_eng_IvanZapanta/README.md

 # Ivan Joshua Zapanta .
 Jarvis Consulting

-I am a software developer who enjoys solving problems and turning ideas into solutions.
-With a strong academic background in software engineering, I specialize in full-stack development and data engineering.
-I believe solutions are just around the corner, and my goal is to turn those solutions into reality through software that addresses business challenges.
+I'm a frontend developer who has created intuitive and visually appealing web applications.
+With a strong academic background in software engineering, I specialize in building interactive interfaces, full-stack development, and data engineering.
+I love transforming ideas into interactive solutions that not only look great but are also functional.
+My goal is to bring innovative designs to life, making digital experiences more engaging and accessible.
 As I advance in my career, I am committed to continuous growth and meaningful contributions to every project I undertake.

 ## Skills

-**Proficient:** Java, Spring Boot, Maven, Python, Agile/Scrum, Git
+**Proficient:** JavaScript, React, Java, Agile/Scrum, Git

-**Competent:** JavaScript, React, Angular, Linux, NodeJs, C#
+**Competent:** C#, Linux, Python, NodeJs, Spring Boot, Maven

 **Familiar:** Docker, AWS, React Native, Kotlin, Tableau